PhilipQuaicoo/GoogleDataAnalyticsCapstoneProject/README.md

 # Preparing the Data

 The cyclistic data from 2019 will be used in this particular project.
 For the purposes of this case study, the datasets are appropriate and will enable you to answer the business questions.
-The data has been made available by Motivate International Inc. under this[license](https://www.divvybikes.com/data-license-agreement).
+The data has been made available by Motivate International Inc. under this [license](https://www.divvybikes.com/data-license-agreement).
 This is public data that you can use to explore how different customer types are using Cyclistic bikes.
 But note that data-privacy issues prohibit you from using riders’ personally identifiable information.

-The data is in four (4) separate csv files one for each quater of the year.
+The data is in four (4) separate csv files one for each quarter of the year.
 The files are checked to ensure all the data are same for all the files.
 The columns are same in each file as described as follows;

 trip_id: this is a unique ID for each rider